Strawberry Rhubarb Jam Recipe – Easy Water Bath Canning

 (see Water Bath Canning for full directions)

-Combine rhubarb, strawberries, pectin and lemon juice in a large pot.
-Bring to a boil, stirring constantly.
-It may seem dry to you, that is ok.
-The juice from the strawberries will start to run and it will get juicy as it heats.
+- Combine rhubarb, strawberries, pectin and lemon juice: Your mixture may seem dry to you at first, that is ok.
+Stir gently and the juice from the strawberries will start to run and it will get juicy as it heats.
 I like to use a potato masher to help mash up the fruit.

 This can be processed traditionally in a water bath canner.
 OR it is a perfect candidate for the Steam Canner.
 If you are not familiar with steam canning you can find instruction here.
 You’ll use the same processing time as the water bath… but do the process for a steam canner instead.